aerugo/prelude/README.md

 ### Notes

-- The script checks for the presence of clipboard commands (`pbcopy`, `xclip`, `xsel`, `clip`, `wl-copy`) and uses the first one found to copy the prompt to the clipboard.
-If none are found, an error is displayed.
+- The script checks for the presence of clipboard commands (pbcopy, xclip, xsel, clip, wl-copy) and uses the first one found to copy the prompt to the clipboard.
+If none are found and no output file is specified, the prompt is printed to stdout.
 - The script reads `.gitignore` and `.preludeignore` files to exclude specified patterns from the file tree.

 ### Dependencies